Thomascountz/ctf_writeups/picoctf/forensics/tunn3l_v1s10n.md

 #=> 850
 ```

-Knowing that bytes 23-26 specify the image height, we can take a look at the hexdump and see that it's set to `0x00000132` or `306` like `exiftool` told us.
+Knowing that bytes 23-26 in the hexdump specify the image height, we can see that it's set to `0x00000132` or `306` like `exiftool` told us.
 Let's edit the file to specify `850` or `0x352`, in hex.

 ```shell
 $ hexdump tunn3l_v1s10n.bmp | head -n 2